grimme-lab/qc2-teaching/doc/programming.rst

 Here we introduce a new construct called ``do``-loop.
 The content enclosed in the ``do/end do`` block will be repeated until the ``exit`` statement is reached.
-Here we are continue summing up as long as we are getting positive integer values (coded in its negated form as exit if the user input is lesser than or equal to zero).
+Here we continue summing up as long as we are getting positive integer values (coded in its negated form as exit if the user input is lesser than or equal to zero).